Battle of Shuja'iyya (2014): Casualties

 At least 65 Palestinians, including at least 17 children, 14 women and 4 elderly were killed and 288 Palestinians were wounded according to Shifa hospital's director, Naser Tattar.
 The United Nations' Committee on the Exercise of the Inalienable Rights of the Palestinian People put the estimate at over 70 Palestinian dead.
 Other reports at the time claimed 120 Palestinians had been killed, a third women and children.
 According to the spokesman for the Palestinian Ministry of Health, Ashraf al-Qidra, rescue teams retrieved more than 80 dead bodies from houses destroyed in Shuja'iyya, 17 of which were children, 14 women and 4 elderly people.

 Hamas said it captured an Israeli soldier.

-The IDF confirmed that 13 soldiers were killed and 56 wounded in the battle.
-Two of the soldiers who were killed were American-born and one who was French-born.
+On 20 July, the IDF confirmed that 13 soldiers were killed and 56 wounded in the battle.
+Of the dead, two were American-born and one who was French-born.
 Seven of the IDF soldiers were killed when their armored vehicle was hit by an anti-tank rocket, three were killed in clashes with militants, and three were killed by an anti-tank missile fired at a building where IDF soldiers were setting up a makeshift command center.
 In the following 24 hours, three additional IDF soldiers were killed in Shuja'iyya.
 Among the wounded was Colonel Ghassan Alian, the commander of the Golani Brigade.

 Shortly after the battle, Hamas is reported to have shot twenty civilians from Shuja'iyya for protesting against Hamas for the massive destruction inflicted on their neighborhood by the IDF.
 Hamas said it had executed spies in the area.

 Unexploded Israeli ordnance left over from the bombing exploded in late September killing a further two young men, Ayman Ziad Abu Jibba (23) and Abdullah Jibril Abu Aser (23) and wounding three in Shuja'iyya.